Witiko/doctoral-thesis/main.md

 accuracy is whether they are *intrinsic* or *extrinsic*.
 Intrinsic evaluation measures are defined on small tasks and are easily reproducible in a laboratory setting.
-In contrast, extrinsic evaluation measures are defined on real-world applications and may require the participation of a human in the loop.
+In contrast, extrinsic evaluation measures are defined on real-world applications and may require human participants.

 #### Intrinsic Measures